N1naa/N1naa.github.io/index.md

   /* Limit the video's size */
   .centered-video {
-    width: 80%;      /* Set to 80% of the container's width (or adjust as needed) */
+    width: 100%;      /* Allow the video to take the full width of its container */
-    max-width: 1200px; /* Set a maximum width so it doesn't get too big */
+    max-width: 1000px; /* Limit the width to 1000px, adjust if necessary */
-    height: auto;    /* Maintain the aspect ratio */
+    height: auto;    /* Keep aspect ratio intact */
   }
 </style>